-This is one area in which Canadian and American laws differ.
 Service dogs are allowed into Canada without rabies shots so long as you are the person assigned to the dog.
 However, service dogs brought into the U.S. must meet the same requirements as any other pet dog.

 Bringing Birds Across the Border

 Many other common pets, such as rabbits, ferrets, hamsters, gerbils, and guinea pigs may be imported if they are in good health.
-It’s a little trickier to transport reptiles and invertebrates across the border so you should call both border services for advice.
+It’s a little trickier to transport reptiles and invertebrates across the border, so you should call both border services for advice.
 Civets, African rodents, nonhuman primates, and most snails are prohibited by both countries.